Customer Data Platform (CDP) APIs facilitate the Create, Read, Update, Delete (CRUD) operations model with specific considerations for each operation.

 The following are the steps of this scenario:

-You can use a hash access key to send a payload from your site to the CDP webtag service endpoint.
-This key is essential for integration with the webtag service.
+You can use a hash access key to send a payload from your site to the CDP WebTag service endpoint.
+This key is essential for integration with the WebTag service.
 When the website accesses the DW tracker, the key encrypts your token using Bcrypt, with a 24-hour expiration limit.
 It also ensures that CDP accepts POST requests.
 Failure in encryption or exceeding the 24-hour time limit can result in an access block, and multiple attempts can result in a complete block.
-For more information, see Webtag Service User.
+For more information, see WebTag Service User.

 REST API does not support nested JSON structures and must adhere to standardized schemas.
 You must define each entity, such as customers